14 Superfoods That You Should be Eating Every Day and How to Include in your Diet

 These gorgeous green pizzas are a fresh and tasty way to feed a group of hungry veggie-loving friends.

 In the world of superfoods, blueberries may just be the most super.
-For starters, they are very rich in antioxidants as well as Vitamin C, B-complex, Vitamin E, Vitamin A, selenium, zinc, iron (which promotes immunity by raising haemoglobin and oxygen concentration in blood), to name a few.
-They’re able to boost up your immune system, prevent infections, prevent loss of vision and lower the risk of heart disease and cancer.
+For starters, they are very rich in antioxidants, as well as B-complex; vitamins A, C and E; selenium and zinc.
+Blueberries also contain iron, which promotes immunity by raising haemoglobin and oxygen concentration in blood.
+They’re able to boost your immune system, prevent infections, prevent loss of vision and lower the risk of heart disease and cancer.
 In winter, when they’re out of season, simply pick up a frozen pack to pop into your blender.

 Quinoa and Blueberry Breakfast Parfait